Posted on: July 27, 2018 | by: Paul Darden

 - Use a Loose Bag: Just like when storing a tent, it is important to never jam your sleeping bag back inside of its storage bag.
 Instead, roll it up and place it inside of a loose mesh bag or pillow case.

-Find Self Storage Has Camping Storage in Louisiana and Texas
+Find Self Storage Has Camping Storage Units in Louisiana and Texas

 Find Self Storage has climate controlled storage units in Alexandria, LA on Windermere Blvd and Lodi Rd, Leesville, LA, Carrollton, TX and Plano, TX!
 Our storage facilities have a variety of storage unit sizing, including the 5×5, 5×10 and 10×10 storage unit.
 Contact us to rent a storage unit today!